 This leads to fragmented and localized downstream markets where spreads against feedstock costs and profitability are constantly shifting.

-When players first explore circular plastic markets they are often surprised by the variability and fragmentation of prices through the chain.
-In the majority of cases the direct cause can be traced back to the collected scrap feedstock markets.
+When players first explore circular plastic markets they often are surprised by the variability and fragmentation of prices through the chain.
+In the majority of cases, the direct cause can be traced back to the collected scrap feedstock markets.

 ICIS assesses more than 100 grades throughout the recycled plastic value chain globally, from scrap bales through to pellets.
 This includes recycled polyethylene (R-PE), recycled PET (rPET), R-PP, mixed plastic scrap and pyrolysis oil.

-This Oct.
+Oct.
 1, ICIS launched a recycled polyolefins agglomerate price range as part of its Mixed Plastic Waste and Pyrolysis Oil (Europe) pricing service.
 For more information on these and other products, the ICIS recycling team can be contacted at recycling@icis.com.

-Mark Victory is a senior editor, recycling at London-based Independent Commodity Intelligence Services (ICIS), which offers its services in the chemicals, energy and fertilizer markets.
+Mark Victory is a senior editor, recycling, at London-based Independent Commodity Intelligence Services (ICIS), which offers its services in the chemicals, energy and fertilizer markets.